fdrobnic/rdf2sdm/README.md

 The software complements the article:

 Automatic Generation of NGSI-LD Data Models from RDF Ontologies: Developmental Studies of Children and Adolescents Use Case by Franc Drobnič, Gregor Starc, Gregor Jurak, Andrej Kos, and Matevž Pustišek

+© 2025.
+This work is openly licensed via [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).